bradjohnl/gpt_python_cli/README.md

 If you'd like to share your custom prompt with the community, please submit a pull request to add it to the `prompts` directory.

 If you are using a JSON prompt, please make sure that the prompt is valid JSON.
 You can use a tool like [JSONLint](https://jsonlint.com/) to validate your JSON.
 You will still need to save it as a `.txt` file.

-Make sure you are using at least one placeholder in your prompt.
-The placeholder will be replaced with the user's input.

 ## License